Where next for client comms?

-Firms will up their game to build more empathy and personal connections
+1. Tell stories to build more empathy and personal connections

-More than ever before, firms need to demonstrate empathy through their comms to win hearts and minds.
+And more than ever before, firms need to demonstrate empathy through their comms to win hearts and minds.
 So, tone of voice is critical.
 We all know it’s not just what you say, but how you say it.

 The starting point should always be understanding your audience – both their practical and, more importantly, their emotional needs – and what they’re trying to achieve.
-It’s about how your audience is feeling about the future, not just their objective service requirements.
+It’s about how your audience is feeling about the future, not just their practical service requirements.

 Clearly these plans will need to be flexible enough to allow for various scenarios and respond to the news agenda like never before, but firms need to focus scarce marketing budgets and resources.